-During the period ended January 31, 2021 the Company recognized share-based payments expense totaling \$49,433 (January 31, 2020 - \$Nil) relating to stock options granted to directors and officers of the Company.
+During the period ended January 31, 2022, the Company recognized share-based payments expenses totaling \$Nil (January 31, 2021 - \$49,433) relating to stock options granted to directors and officers of the Company.

 9. MANAGEMENT OF CAPITAL

 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the sourcing and exploration of its resource properties.
 The Company does not have any externally imposed capital requirements to which it is subject.